SEU-NetSI/OctoMapPy/README.md

 # Config
 > There are many parameters in the `Config.py`, but you should consider only some of them at the most time.

 - TREE_CENTER: Indicates an area that can be represented by an octree centered on this point.
-When the insertion point exceeds this area, the error "Point is not contained in node." will be prompted
+When the insertion point exceeds this area, the error "Point is not contained in voxel." will be prompted

 - SENSOR_TH: The distance measurement of the VL53L1X series laser sensor used by the Multi-ranger deck in this project is accurate within 400cm.
 This value is determined by the configuration of the selected sensor